 Fig. 2.10.
-Illustration of some possible processes taking place at the a-Si:H surface during growth.
+Illustration of some possible processes taking place at the a-Si:H

 "Hydrogenated Amorphous Silicon" By R. A. Street

 Fig. 2.17.
 The set of Si-H vibrational modes for SiH, SiH, and SiH, groups, with calculated frequencies as indicated.
 The frequencies in brackets are estimates (Lucovsky et al. 1979).